-The bacteria that causes a staph infection, staphylococcus aureus, is all around us all the time.
+The bacteria that causes a staph infection, staphylococcus aureus, is all around you all the time.
 It lives on surfaces and on the ground.
-You may also carry it on your skin and in your nose.
-But how does it go from harmless companion to troublesome foe?
+You might also carry it on your skin and in your nose.
+So how does it go from harmless companion to troublesome foe?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 “Typically, we get along with staphylococcus just fine,” says family medicine physician Donald Ford, MD, MBA.
-“It’s harmless and it usually doesn’t cause any problems or it results in a minor skin infection.”
+But when staph enters your body through a nick or cut in your skin, it may result in an infection.

-But staph can become life-threatening if it somehow finds its way into your bloodstream, joints, bones, lungs or heart.
+These infections are usually minor and can be treated with antibiotics.
+Staph can become much more serious, though — even life-threatening — if it somehow finds its way into your bloodstream, lungs, bones, joints or heart.

-Most staph infections are easy to treat and typically respond well to antibiotics or by draining the infected area, Dr. Ford says.
+Most staph infections on the skin are easy to treat and typically respond well to antibiotics or by draining the infected area, Dr. Ford says.

 “We treat more superficial skin infections such as impetigo for a few days,” he says.
-“A deeper boil or an abscess can take up to a few weeks to heal.
-Treating a blood infection is a much more serious thing and it may result in a prolonged course of treatment. ”
+“A deeper boil or an abscess may need to be drained and can take up to a few weeks to heal.”

-While MRSA commonly causes skin infections, it can cause more serious infections.
+Most MRSA infections are skin infections, but it can also cause more serious infections.
 The infected wound may require surgical or local drainage.
 Your doctor likely will prescribe a stronger antibiotic to treat it as well.

 Since staph is all around us, it’s not uncommon for a perfectly healthy person to get a staph infection.
 The best way to avoid it is to maintain good hygiene, Dr. Ford says.